facile-it/paraunit/content/documentation.md

 vendor/bin/paraunit run specialpanel
 ```

-You don't have to bother about the fact that the tests are splitted in different subdirectories, and about the uppercase too.
+You don't have to bother about the fact that the tests are splitted into different subdirectories, and about the uppercase letters too.

 ### Configuration
 If your `phpunit.xml.dist` file is not in the default base dir, you can specify it by: